zikozee/K8s-Resources/README.md

 							=============================
 									REPLICASET - rs
 							============================
-It ensures the number of replica defined is running at all time More like it monitors and when any goes down it spins it back up again
+It ensures the number of pods defined is running at all time More like it monitors and when any goes down it spins it back up again

 HOW TO DEFINE YML file